-The quilts I make are not traditional “quilted” quilts.
+The majority of quilts I make are not traditional “quilted” quilts.
 I like to refer to them as quankets (pronounced ‘kwang-kits’).
 Quilted quilts are when the patch-worked top is then “quilted” onto a backing piece of fabric, with a layer of batting in between.
-This is typically done using a long arm sewing machine (which I don’t have) or by hand (which I don’t have the patience for).
+This can be done using a long arm sewing machine (which I don’t have) or by hand (which I don’t have the patience for).
+It can also be done on a regular sewing machine, however, the level of difficulty is directly proportionate to the size of the quilt.
+The bigger the quilt, the bigger the challenge!
+The quilt as you go (QAYG) method is also an option that is more manageable for quilting on a regular sewing machine.

-It has never been my intention for my quilts to be works of art: they’re pretty, and that works for me.
-More so, I want them to be functional warming devices.
-When I began quilting years ago, I chose to use a blanket to back the patchwork tops I sew, mainly because of the two aforementioned items regarding how to make a traditional quilt, but also because blankets are soft and cuddly.
+It has never been my intention for my quilts to be works of art or heritage quilts: they’re pretty, and that works for me.
+More so, I want them to be used.
+When I began quilting years ago, I chose to use a blanket to back the patchwork tops I make, mainly because of the aforementioned items regarding how to make a traditional quilt, but also because blankets are soft and cuddly.
 The first blanket-backed quankets I made were in the early 1990’s, before fleece was even available in the local fabric store!
 I would purchase the fuzzy-style blankets to use for my backing.
-But now, with fleece becoming so accessible, it is much more affordable than buying and cutting up blankets, and it is much easier to color-match the blanket backing to the top.
-The best part of a blanket-backed quilt is that it gets used – at least in my house they do!
+But now, with fleece being so accessible, it is much more affordable than buying and cutting up blankets, and it is much easier to color-match the blanket backing to the top.

 If you’d like to learn more about the process for making a quanket, check out these posts: